Ted's Hiking World Desolation Valley Loop

 I love it when the water contacts the bare rock

-In past times, I have continued north, past American Lake to the Lake Aloha Dam; but continuing that way entails some extra, relatively unexciting mileage.
+In past times, I have continued north, past American Lake to the Lake Aloha Dam; but that option entails some extra, relatively unexciting mileage.
 Also, going that way would interfere with today's agenda; so today we will strike off to the east into what that old guidebook says is called the Japanese Gardens by the local cabin-owners.
 I never have gone this way previously.

 *